Trev241/bard/README.md

 7. In the same directory, create a new file called `.env` and paste this text `TOKEN=<your token here>` into the file.
 Replace `<your token here>` with your bots's token.
 Your token must not contain "<" and ">".
 8. In the terminal that we launched before in step 3, start the bot by typing this command: `python -m bot.main`.
 You only need to type the last command again if you need to restart the bot in the future.

+### Optional steps

+1. In the same terminal from before, enter this command: `cd bot/dashboard && npm install && cd ../..` This will install the dependencies needed for the bot's web dashboard.
+2. Run the bot by typing: `python -m bot.main`.

 You can also launch the bot by typing this command instead: `python bot/watcher.py`.
 This script uses watchdog to monitor JSON files dumped by the bot whenever it receives a webhook request from GitHub.
 Its useful in cases where a reboot is needed whenenver the repository is updated.
 You can change the target file being monitored to whatever you like.

 ## Features

 ### Music

-Bard can play songs and playlists on demand and manages all queued songs using an internal playlist.
-If this queue is exhausted, then a randomly selected song is played automatically until another song is queued to override it.
+Bard can play songs on demand and manages all queued songs using an internal queue.
+If this queue is exhausted, a randomly selected song is played automatically until another one is queued to override it.
 All music played on Bard is streamed from YouTube through [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ### Web Dashboard

 Bard hosts a web dashboard that is accessible on your machine's IP address on port 5000.
-If you are on the same machine that the bot is hosted on, you can access the dashboard at http://127.0.0.1:5000.
+If you are on the same machine that the bot is hosted on, you can access it at http://127.0.0.1:5000.

 ### Vocal Commands

 **_WARNING!_** _These features are based on an [experimental extension](https://github.com/imayhaveborkedit/discord-ext-voice-recv) of the discord.py wrapper.
 They can break at any time and are not actively maintained!
 You also need a picovoice account_.

-Bard uses wake word support, thanks to [picovoice's Porcupine](https://picovoice.ai/docs/porcupine/), to avoid misinterpreting normal speech as commands.
-You must always wake up Bard first by saying "Okay, Bard" before you issue any other command.
+Bard uses a wake words supported by [picovoice's Porcupine](https://picovoice.ai/docs/porcupine/) to avoid misinterpreting normal speech as commands.
+You must always wake Bard up first by saying "Okay, Bard" before you issue any other command.

 You can instruct Bard by issuing your commands vocally while on a call with her.
 First type `?join` while on a call and then say out loud "Okay, Bard".
 If Bard heard you correctly, you will hear a reply.
 Bard will then try to decipher intent from your speech using [picovoice's Rhino](https://picovoice.ai/platform/rhino/).
 You can get a list of all speech to intent patterns by typing out the command `?intents`.